Gheorghe Eminescu: Origins

 Captain Matei had by then married and divorced twice.
 His first wife was Matilda Ilian or Emilian, a history teacher in Brăila; their son Victor-Ion, whom Matei repudiated, became a journalist, after first training as a lawyer.
 Moving to Mizil, the Captain remarried in 1890 Ana Condeescu.
 Though a homemaker who satisfied her husband's requirements for cleanliness and good child-rearing, she had followed her brother's advice and attempted to enlist at the Iași Medical School in 1888.
 According to scholar Augustin Z. N. Pop, she was the granddaughter or niece of politician Leonida Condeescu—who, Pop notes, had a literary fame of his own, as the inspiration for Ion Luca Caragiale's play, Conu Leonida față cu reacțiunea.
 This is corrected by Gheorghe's own account, according to whom Leonida was in fact Ana's brother.
 Gheorghe's actual grandfather, on this side, was Costache Condu.
 Originally of Vadu Săpat, he had started a soap manufacturing business and the Mizil gristmill, while himself turning to Conservative politics.
 Costache's son Leonida followed in his footsteps and, seen by Caragiale as the "most devoted and loyal" Conservative, took 90% of the vote during the mayoral election of 1895.

 The Eminescus were divorced in November 1892, due to Matei's "violence and austerity"; four children had been born to them: Lelia-Sapho, Ecaterina, Hanibal, and Gheorghe.
 Literary historians record Gheorghe Eminescu's birth as occurring on 1 June 1890, while the birth certificate, though completed on that day, reports the preceding evening of 31 May.
 The document also gives his birthplace as Mizil, in the home of his maternal grandfather Costache.
 This was almost a year after Mihai Eminescu's death, with Gheorghe being sometimes credited as his only nephew.
 He was baptized Romanian Orthodox at the Cathedral of Ploiești.
 His first name was chosen in memory of his Eminovici grandfather.
 His sister Lelia-Sapho died as a toddler in July 1896.
-His parents reunited in 1896, but divorced again in July 1898.